foxdog05000/serina/README.md

 #### Others parameters
 - The theme of the application

+## FAQ

+#### Your language is not available in the app ?
+You can translate the application and submit your translation in PR.

+#### Your language doesn't have its flag displayed ?
+You can open a issue to explain your problem with a screenshot if possible.

 ## Development

 If you want to contribute to Serina, create a new different version of Serina, or compile it from source code, follow these instructions.